eanger/crisp/notes.md

 - should we validate special forms to make sure they have the correct syntax before eval?

 # Evaluate
-- if you try to evaluate a null Value, throw an exception, since you've probably tried to eval the result of define or set!
+- we shouldn't be able to define/set/operate on the result of a define or set, since they have a meaningless return value
 - the special forms are evaluated weird; we don't map the symbol name to a special Value in the global environment (which we should, even if it's a nullptr, or itself) and try to evaluate it

 # Built-ins